 I love carrying my iPhone and seeing something that inspires me.
-As I write this, the summertime has seen an explosion of butterflies, apparently something that happens once a decade.
+As I write this, the summer time has seen an explosion of butterflies, apparently something that happens once a decade.
 The result is something truly amazing that even people so deeply involved in their daily work have noticed.

 And you have to think, when you see the intricate details of one of these natural flying machines, that nature is probably the greatest artist of all.

 Too deep an meaningful for you?
 Fair enough.
-Take a look at the details of this Peacock butterfly, taken in the iPhone 7 Plus.
+Take a look at the details of this Peacock butterfly, taken on the iPhone 7 Plus.
 Do you know anyone who could create one of these?

 You Can Create Art Too.

 Being artistic or creative isn’t something you’re ‘blessed’ with.
 We all have it.
 It’s simply that for some, genetically it flows more strongly or they lived from an early age in a more creative environment.
 While others have lived or have grown up in a place where art and creativity weren’t subjects to be discussed that often.
 The chances are that there is an artist inside of you waiting to be discovered and released.

 So the next time that you see something you consider as great art and you say to yourself, “I wish I were artistic,” stop thinking that way.
 Instead think about your own little bubble of creativity and take a little time to enjoy it.